kazeera/ODD-BLOBS/README.md

 ### User Guide [todo]

-Detailed instructions for using the Shiny app are available here:
+Detailed instructions for using Shiny app are available here:

 **[ODD-BLOBS Shiny User Guide](USER_GUIDE_ODDBLOBS_SHINY.pdf)**

 ---

-## Method 2: Running the R Scripts Directly
+## Method 2: running the R scripts directly

-The original ODD-BLOBS analysis can also be run directly using the R scripts.

-This approach produces JSON output files and may be useful for automated analysis pipelines.
+The original ODD-BLOBS analysis can also be run directly using the R script, which produces JSON output files and may be useful for automated analysis pipelines, such as for our interdisciplinary project, Tangible Chromatin (see Manshaei et al, 2022: <https://dl.acm.org/doi/10.1145/3567711>).

 ---

 # Files

-### oddblobs_.R

 Located in:

 ```
 scripts/r/
 ```

+### oddblobs_.R

 Main script used to:

-* read fiber data and user-defined parameters
+* read fiber data/user-defined parameters via cmd
 * threshold intensity arrays
 * identify replication tracts
 * define fork boundaries
-* detect protein localization
+* detect protein localizations

 ---

 ### functions_.R

-Contains helper functions used to process and reformat data during the analysis pipeline.
+This has helper functions used to process and reformat data during the analysis pipeline.

 ---